sirexeclp/energy-aware-computing/report/report.md

 ## Energy Delay Product

-To give equal weight to enery and execution time the energy delay product (EDP) can be used.
+To give equal weight to energy and execution time the energy delay product (EDP) can be used.
 It is defined as the product of energy and execution time.

 \begin{equation}
 EDP = E \cdot \Delta t = P \cdot \Delta t^2